phillid/sand-leek/README.md

 ## Platforms Supported

 Travis CI performs automated builds and tests on OSX and Linux platforms, with both gcc and clang.

-Builds are carried out manually for Windows with MinGW on Linux.
+Builds and tests have been successfully carried out for:

+* Windows with MinGW on Linux
+* SunOS 5.1

+but these are not automated, nor are they part of the primarily supported platforms.

 ## Future work
 I have every intention to add GPU capability to sand leek.